starsimhub/rotasim/README.md

+# RotaABM

 This repository contains code for the rotavirus genetic diversity project.
-We initially plan to calibrate this model to data from Bangladesh, focusing on the pre-vaccine period.
-Files containing more documentation for the model will be added soon.
+The model is calibrated to data from Bangladesh, focusing on the pre-vaccine period.

+## Running the code

+Call `python rotaABM.py` which writes results to the `results` folder.
+File names are set based on parameter values.
+Run `data_cleaning.py` to parse the output files into summary statistics.